yasinazimi/GUI_Booking_Application/README.md

 UTS: 48024 - Applications Programming

-A GUI application for a Scuba interface which allows users to make journey bookings based on their on (start) location and off (end) destination.
+A GUI application for a Scuba interface which allows users to make journey bookings based on their on (start) location and off (end) destination